fieldtrip/website/tutorial/tms-eeg.md

 **Memory issues**

+To capture the TMS artifacts in sufficient detail, teh EEG is usually acquired at the highesr sampling rate possible, which makes the datasets large.
 If you are having memory issues running the ICA you can downsample your data beforehand.
 Please be aware that prior to down sampling your data is filtered using a low pass FIR filter at roughly half the target sampling frequency (for example, if you downsample to 1000Hz, your data will be lowpass filtered at 500Hz).
 Use the following code to downsample your dat

     % save the data in the original sampling frequency save('data_tms_segmented','data_tms_segmented','-v7.3')